The Queen of Green Wants to Raise Your Vibration. Here’s How.

 We learned about the concept of metaphysical mealtimes from Dr. Will Cole, but Von Der Pool refers to the subtle aspect of food quite literally.
 Combining her passions for energy work and cooking, she cooks with the knowledge that certain foods, spices, and herbs are medicinal in their own right.
-Her introspective practices moved her to learn various teachings of meditation and energy healing, like Joheir, Marma, and Reiki.
+In addition, her introspective practices moved her to learn various meditation and energy healing teachings, like Joheir, Marma, and Reiki.

 It was when she began integrating these practices into her work as a chef, and her clients experienced the high-vibrational effects of plant-based eating for the first time, she witnessed a new kind of healing take place in which they felt great energetically.
 This is why she enhances the high-vibrational states of her food through the infusion of subtle energy healing.

 Plant-based options across menus and grocery stores aisles have increased monumentally over the past few years with a marked rise in flexitarianism — the name for a part-time vegan diet that minimizes the consumption of animal byproducts.
 Only 2% of Americans identify as vegans, yet 35% of Americans have consumed plant-based meat in the past year, with 90% saying they would eat it again.